Particular/ServiceControl/docs/bulk-retries-design.md

 7. Each message that is sent as a part of a forwarding operation is Received from the staging queue and Dispatched to it's final destination as a part of the same Transport Transaction.
 If a message is recieved but cannot be forwarded then the recieve should be rolled back.
 The satellite that handles forwaring includes a custom Fault Manager that will attempt to eject the failed message from the batch.
 Under this circumstance, it is possible for a message to be retried multiple times.

 ### Technicalities of retrying messages
- * `Headers.FailedQ` header is used as a new destination of the message
+ * `Headers.FailedQ` header is used as a new destination of the message.
-  * FailedQ is populated with the queue name to send the message back to
+  * FailedQ is populated with the queue name to send the message back to.
  * The original message headers are striped from following header values:
   * `NServiceBus.Retries`
   * `NServiceBus.FailedQ`